mleung123/RSA/README.md

 # RSA
 Small project implementing the RSA Algorithm in Java 10, along with several different prime-finding methods(Fermat's Factorization method and the sieve of eratosthenes) to decrypt messages.
-Performs reasonably quickly on 1024 bit encryption.
+Can both encrypt and decrypt messages.
+Performs within a reasonable timeframe on 1024 bit encryption.

-To run, load it in an IDE of your choice and run main.